jcharit1/Amazon-Fine-Foods-Reviews/README.md

 Copying the full python environment will take 10-15 minutes on a slow internet connection.
 However, OS specifics aside, it will get you a full mirror of my python environment.
 Then you should be able run all the notebooks and scripts with, hopefully, no errors.

-I didn't include the raw data for avoid slowing down git commits.
+I didn't include the raw data to avoid slowing down git commits.
 It can be found here: [link to raw data](https://www.kaggle.com/snap/amazon-fine-food-reviews)

 ### Windows
 TO DO